 While one year may sound like an insignificant period of time, it actually isn’t in the lives of the very young subject children.
 The most important factor to note here is that all current and relevant information is now in California.
 If the New York Court takes jurisdiction, the children would need to be interviewed and observed by the court appointed forensic evaluator and would need to appear for an in camera hearing.
 This disruption in the lives of the children is simply unjustifiable and burdensome.

 Indeed, each court has the ability to decide the issues expeditiously.
 However, considering the circumstances of the case, children involved, California Court is the more convenient forum to determine the issue of custody.
 Besides, New York Court was assured that the statutory scheme in California provides all the procedures necessary to present evidence on the issue of custody.

 However, New York Court still retains jurisdiction over the divorce.
 Certainly, New York has jurisdiction to address all the remaining ancillary issues in the matrimonial action and the wife will have to address those issues before it by complying with court ordered discovery, appearing for compliance and pre-trial conferences and, if not resolved, appearing for trial at such dates and times as the Court sets.

 Consequently, after the children’s visit with the husband in New York, they were returned with the wife to California to commence school.
 The pendente lite order of support was ordered to remain in effect pending conclusion of the parenting issues.
 All remaining issues concerning the children (custody and parental access) were then set to be heard before the Superior Court of California, County of Los Angeles, Los Angeles, California.

 Custody, visitation or parental rights, more often than not, are the hardest issues a court must resolve in every divorce case.
-If you ever find yourself knotted in a similar situation, please do contact Stephen Bilkis & Associates for a free consult.
+If you ever find yourself knotted in a similar situation, please contact Stephen Bilkis & Associates for a free consultation.